-Last weekend we finally had time to plant our Raised Bed Vegetable Garden, and can't wait to see our veggies start growing!
-We're trying out the square foot gardening method (which we've never used before), and I'm shocked at how many vegetables it looks like we'll be able to grow in such a small space.
-Here's what we planted:
+We decided to try out the square foot gardening method (which we've never used before), and I'm shocked at how many vegetables it looks like we'll be able to grow in such a small space.

 - Green Peppers